 Council recently commissioned a design framework for the FAST Corridor, which adopts a place-led approach to planning, envisaging different options for how the transit corridor might be delivered.
 The Framework encourages Council to celebrate and build on the existing landscape along the corridor and find ways to incorporate natural and cultural assets already present along the route.

-Council has begun early design work on its preferred corridor option and will seek community feedback in late 2020.
+Council has begun early design work on its preferred corridor option and aims to seek further community feedback in late 2020 or early 2021.